 I currently work as an Assistant Professor in Linguistics at the Department of Languages and Literature, University of Nicosia, Cyprus.
 I am the Director of the University of Nicosia Phonetic Lab.

-My research focuses on the investigation of how typical and atypical populations perceive and produce native and nonnative speech sounds and other language structures.
+I am interested in investigating how typical and atypical populations perceive and produce native and nonnative speech sounds and other language structures.
 I also examine the extent to which successful speech acquisition is predicted by linguistic, biological, cognitive, and other factors.
-My ultimate goal is to update the current theories of speech acquisition and maximize learning outcomes, and facilitate the diagnosis of speech-language disorders.
+My ultimate goal is to advance current theories of speech-language acquisition, maximize learning outcomes, and facilitate the diagnosis of speech-language disorders.
 In my work, I conduct acoustic analysis of speech sounds, employ behavioral, neuropsychological, and psychometric tests, and leverage AI algorithms to predict typical and atypical speech acquisition patterns.